JelteDirks/motor-shield-control/calculate_directions.md

 Because the shift register of the arduino motor shield decides which direction all four motors go.
 We have to shift the correct byte into the shift register before latching it to the data lines.
-If you continue reading this document, I suggest you have [https://github.com/JelteDirks/motor-shield-control/blob/aab81d02e55ea8caf1bc7d661d84cc2a877116a5/arduino%20motor%20shield%20schematic.jpeg](the schematics) open as it might help you understand it better.
+If you continue reading this document, I suggest you have [the schematics](https://github.com/JelteDirks/motor-shield-control/blob/aab81d02e55ea8caf1bc7d661d84cc2a877116a5/arduino%20motor%20shield%20schematic.jpeg) open as it might help you understand it better.

 The directions of the motor spin is decided by the direction of the current